 Kris Randall, President and Chair, Policy Committee

-Kris Randall is a riparian ecologist and currently the Coordinator for the Partners of Wildlife Program, U.S. Fish and Wildlife Service.
-Prior to this position, she worked with EcoPlan Associates, Inc., a private consulting firm in Mesa, Arizona, and for 8 years at the Arizona Department of Environmental Quality as the Riparian/Wetland Coordinator.
-Kris received a Bachelor of Science in Zoology and a Master of Natural Science in Ecology from Arizona State University.
-She has been a member of the Arizona Riparian Council since 1987 and co-chaired the Protection and Enhancement Committee, which has now become the Conservation Committee.
-Currently, she chairs the Policy Committee.
-Kris has also previously served as President of the Council.
-Her current projects focus on understanding fluvial processes of arid-region streams and developing restoration plans for riparian and wetland areas.
+Kris Randall is a riparian ecologist who recently retired from the U.S. Fish and Wildlife Service where she was the State Coordinator for the Partners for Fish and Wildlife Program.
+Prior to this position she worked at the Arizona Department of Environmental Quality as the Riparian/Wetland Coordinator.
+Kris received her Bachelor of Science in Zoology and a Master of Natural Science in Ecology from Arizona State University.
+She has been a member of the Arizona Riparian Council since 1987 and is the chair of the Policy Committee.
+Currently she volunteers for the U.S. Fish and Wildlife Service assisting with bird monitoring and helping with restoration projects in southeastern Arizona.

 Cindy Zisner, Secretary and Co-Chair, Education Committee